Indiana vs. Miami prediction, odds: 2026 CFP national championship game picks from proven model

 The top-ranked Indiana Hoosiers look to become the second team to ever finish 16-0 when they battle the 10th-ranked Miami (Fla.)
 Hurricanes in the 2026 College Football Playoff National Championship Game on Monday, Jan.
 19. Miami is coming off a 31-27 win over No. 6 Ole Miss, while Indiana dominated fifth-ranked Oregon 56-22 in the national semifinals.
 The Hurricanes (13-2, 6-2 ACC), who have won seven in a row, are looking to win their sixth national championship and first since 2001.
 The Hoosiers (15-0, 9-0 Big Ten), who have won three conference championships in over 125 years, are seeking their first-ever national title.

 Kickoff is at 7:30 p.m.
 ET from Hard Rock Stadium in Miami Gardens, Fla., which is the Hurricanes' home venue.
-The Hoosiers are 8.5-point favorites in the latest Miami vs. Indiana odds, while the over/under for total points scored is 47.5 via DraftKings Sportsbook.
+The Hoosiers are 8.5-point favorites in the latest Miami vs. Indiana odds, as the line has held steady since opening.
+The over/under for total points scored is 47.5 via DraftKings Sportsbook.
 Indiana's team total is 28.5, with Miami's listed at 18.5.
 Before making any Indiana vs. Miami picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: